Using the WhatsApp desktop client for Mac or Windows can help share screenshots or explainer photos with colleagues, friends, or family.

 Given the popularity of GIFs and video sharing over free-to-use messaging apps, your device’s media gallery is going to become cluttered with WhatsApp image downloads.

-To totally delete WhatsApp images, you need to remove them from your media library and the messages.
+To completely delete WhatsApp images, remove them from your media library and the messages.

-By using the WhatsApp “linked devices” to pair your phone with a Windows laptop or Mac, you can delete WhatsApp images on the laptop, and remove them from the paired device too in one fell swoop.
+By using WhatsApp “Linked devices” to pair your phone with a Windows laptop or Mac, you can delete WhatsApp images on the laptop and remove them from the paired device, too, in one fell swoop.

 It is faster and smoother to remove WhatsApp images on a laptop than it is to go through the multi-tapping process to remove media attachments on the phone and the device’s media gallery.

-The step-by-step process to delete WhatsApp images on the laptop
+To delete WhatsApp images on the laptop, follow these steps:

 Step 1: Download the desktop client for your system

 Step 2.
-Link your phone with your laptop
+Link your phone to your laptop

 Once downloaded, use the phone that you are signed into WhatsApp with to scan the QR code.